netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 a clear 1:1 mapping between QUIC-MP and SCION regarding what constitutes a path or how to identify an endpoint.

-Paths have in SCION additional associated information.
+In SCION, paths have additional associated information.
 This can be used to improve algorithms, for example, for congestion control, by identifying overlapping paths or by more accurately identifying path changes.

-With SCION, endpoints are identified with a netwrok address that allows private (globally not unique) IP addresses and instead uses the AS number to uniquely identify endpoints.
+With SCION, endpoints are identified with a network address that allows private (globally not unique) IP addresses and instead uses the AS number to uniquely identify endpoints.
 This can lead to challenges when QUIC-MP uses a 4-tuple combined with path ID as